 “For it was Adam who was created first and then Eve.
 And it was not Adam who was deceived, but the woman being deceived, fell into transgression.”

-One of the most important words in this verse is the little word “for” translated from the equally little Greek word gar.
+One of the most important words in this verse is the little word “for”, translated from the equally little Greek word gar.
 Gar can be used in a variety of ways and has various meanings.
-In English it sounds as though Paul is giving the reason for his prohibition in verses 13 and 14.
+In English the word “for” sounds as though Paul is giving the reason for his prohibition in verses 13 and 14.
 I suggest, however, Paul is doing something else.

-I suggest that in 1 Timothy 2:13-15 Paul is not giving a reason, or reasons, for his prohibition in verse 12 but giving his correction on the false teaching in the Ephesian church.
-Instead of the Gnostic teaching that Eve was made first, Paul writes, “For Adam was formed first, then Eve.”
-Instead of Adam being deceived and Eve being a heroine, Paul writes, “And it was not Adam who was deceived, but the woman being deceived, fell into transgression.”
+I suggest that in 1 Timothy 2:13-15 Paul is not giving a reason, or reasons, for his prohibition in verse 12 but is giving his correction of the false teaching in the Ephesian church.
+Instead of the Gnostic teaching that Eve came first and gave life to Adam, Paul writes, “For Adam was formed first, then Eve.”
+Instead of the Gnostic teaching that Adam was deceived and Eve was a heroine, Paul writes, “And it was not Adam who was deceived, but the woman being deceived, fell into transgression.”

 Being created, made, or born second does not disqualify anyone from ministry, but being in a deceived state does.
 Yet Eve didn’t stay deceived, and she was not the only transgressor.
 Adam ate the forbidden fruit too.
 They were both transgressors.

 Eve’s deception is never mentioned again in the Old Testament after Genesis 3, nor is it mentioned by Jesus in the Gospels.
 None of the Old Testament or Gospel writers felt it necessary to bring up or remember Eve’s momentary failure.
 Eve’s deception is not picked up again in the Scriptures until Paul, who mentions it on two occasions.
-[In 2 Corinthians 11 he uses it to describe the gullibility of men and women.]
-But I don’t think he brought it up in 1 Timothy 2 in order to imply that women are more likely to be deceived and therefore all women should be prohibited for all time from teaching and leading men.
+(In 2 Corinthians 11 he uses it to describe the gullibility of both men and women.)
+But I don’t think Paul mentioned Eve in 1 Timothy 2 in order to imply that women are more likely to be deceived and therefore all women should be prohibited for all time from teaching and leading men.
 The Bible nowhere states or implies that women are more easily deceived or deceptive than men.
 And I don’t believe Paul thought this either.
 He greatly valued his female ministry colleagues.

-One suggestion for interpreting verse 15 is to take into consideration that some Ephesian women may have been looking to Artemis for help during childbirth.
-However it is not through Artemis, or Eve, that women are kept safe through childbirth, but by remaining in faith, love, and moral purity with self restraint – godly behaviour.
+One suggestion for interpreting verse 15 is to take into consideration that some Ephesian women may have continued their habit of looking to Artemis for safety and help during childbirth.
+Interestingly, the name Artemis may be derived from the Greek verb artemeō which means “be safe and sound”.
+Moreover, Artemis is sometimes called “Saviour” (sōtēr) “and inscribed records of prayers to her for safety/salvation and healing have come to light.”
+However, it is not through Artemis that women are kept safe or “saved” (sōthēsetai) through childbirth, but by remaining in faith, love, and moral purity with self restraint – godly behaviour.
 The problem with this idea is that godly, Christian mothers can die in childbirth, even in this day and age.

-It is more likely that Paul’s real meaning here was that he wanted the Christian women of Ephesus to know that getting married and having children would not jeopardise their salvation.
-Paul associates moral purity with childbearing because some people in the Ephesian church were forbidding marriage and teaching that celibacy was a necessary moral virtue (1 Tim.
+It is more likely that Paul’s real meaning here was that he wanted the Christian women of Ephesus to know that getting married, having sex, and having children (a clear indication that a woman has had sex) would not jeopardise their salvation.
+Paul cleverly associates having children with moral purity and self restraint.
+He associates moral purity with childbearing because some people in the Ephesian church were forbidding marriage and teaching that celibacy was a necessary moral virtue (1 Tim.
 4:3a).
-Paul encourage the women to get married and have children, which they couldn’t do if they held to the Artemissian ideal of virginity and celibacy (1 Tim 5:14).
+Furthermore, in 1 Timothy 5:14, Paul encourages young widows to get married and have children, which they couldn’t do if they held to the ascetic ideal of virginity and celibacy.

 1 Timothy was written to a minister regarding specific problems in a specific church.
-Yes, we can garner important principles from the letter, there are plenty of them, but we must keep in mind the original recipients of the letter and their situation (as best as we can reconstruct that situation.)
+Yes, we can garner important principles from the letter, there are plenty of them, but we must keep in mind the original audience of the letter and their situation, as best as we can reconstruct that situation.

 • I hope that I have given you some insight into the local situation at Ephesus, and into the particular heresy in the Ephesian Church.